 We have a set number of desks in our office.
-These desks aren’t assigned to any particular employee, but may be shared.
+These desks aren’t assigned to any particular employee but may be shared.
 Employees who come to work may sit at an unoccupied desk of their choice.
-After they’re finished with their work, they need to remove personal items from the desk so their colleagues may use it.
+After they’re finished with their work, they need to remove personal items from the desk so their colleagues may use them.

 Employees may feel a sense of ownership over their working spaces and be reluctant to share them.

 We understand the sentiment, but we believe that our hot desking system has various benefits that include: